orbcode/orbuculum/README.md

 The command line to build the Orbuculum tool suite is;

-make
+>make

 or

-make WITH_FPGA=0 if you don't need the fpga trace capture support.
+>make WITH_FPGA=0

-...you may need to change the paths to your libusb files, depending on how well your build environment is set up.
+if you don't need the fpga trace capture support....you may need to change the paths to your libusb files, depending on how well your build environment is set up.

 To build the FPGA and load it into the board, install the incredible [icestorm](https://github.com/YosysHQ/icestorm) tools from Claire
 Wolf, then go into the `orbtrace/src` directory and type `make ICE40HX8K_B_EVN` or `make ECPIX_5_85F`.
-It will take about 30 seconds to compile the image and burn it to the board.
+It will take about 30 seconds to compile the image and burn it to the appropriate board.

 Building on OSX
 ===============